Questions can be a major source of anxiety for many presenters.

 “Can anyone help answer that question?”

-‘I don’t know, but I’ll find out and let you know, but in the meantime I have a thought on the issue.
-Please keep in mind that it’s not the answer to your question as I’ve already stated I don’t know the answer, but here is a thought.
+‘I don’t know, but I’ll find out and let you know.
+In the meantime I have a thought on the issue.
+Please keep in mind that it’s not the answer to your question as I’ve already stated I don’t know the answer but here is a thought…

 What’s your view on that?’

-I’ve long held the belief that most people don’t really listen.
-I believe that we do something else – we wait to speak.
+I’ve long held the view that most people don’t really listen.
+I believe that many do something else – they wait to speak.

-That is often the reason why we don’t understand the question, so the solution is relatively simple.
-We need to really listen.
+That is often the reason why we don’t understand the question.
+The solution is relatively simple; we need to really listen.
 That means:

 – Listen – to the entire question